Topology of Calorons Re-examined: Acknowledgement

 \section{Acknowledgement}

+The authors wish to thank Krishna Kalluri for his careful reading of the rivised manuscript and useful commnents.
 AN is supported in part by JSPS KAKENHI Grant Number JP23K02794.
 He also thanks all the participants of Soliton Break Through Workshop 2025 (SBREW 2025) for fruitful discussions, particularly the organiser, Filip Blashke, for his kind hospitality.